If you have a baby, you might be able to get more money if you’re already getting Child Tax Credit or Working Tax Credit.

 - your period of ordinary paternity leave

-To qualify, you must have been working at least 16 or 30 hours week before your leave.
+To qualify, you must have been working at least 16 or 30 hours a week before your leave.
 The actual number of hours depends on your circumstances.

 How to claim

-Example: baby born 1 September
+Your baby is born 1 September.